CRESS-Surrey/eXtraWidgets/doc/NetLogo-7-migration-notes.md

 - `Tab.addToAppTabs`, `Tab.removeFromAppTabs`, `Tab.setTitle`, and `RichWorkspace.reorderTabs` depend on NetLogo 7 tab ordering and `TabLabel` behavior.
 These are likely to be the highest-risk GUI behaviors.
 - `SelectTab` is intentionally a no-op in headless mode.
 That matches the existing test expectation that selecting tabs should not crash headless, but it does not verify desktop selection behavior.
 - `ExtraWidgetsExtension.primitiveMetadataFallback()` remains a build-time bridge because NetLogo's `PrimsJson` tool calls `load` without an installed extension folder.
 The previous directory-scanning workaround has been removed; the fallback now uses the widget jars that sbt is already packaging.
 - `xw/src/main/scala/uk/ac/surrey/xw/extension/util/package.scala` still uses NetLogo internals such as `Activation`, `Context`, and `makeConcurrentJob` for anonymous command execution.
-This area should be tested with `xw:on-change`, property-specific `xw:on-...-change`, and button command callbacks in NetLogo 7.
+Headless tests now cover `xw:on-change`, property-specific `xw:on-...-change`, and button command callbacks, but desktop/user-driven callback scheduling still needs a real NetLogo 7 GUI smoke test.
-- There is suspicious pre-existing code in `xw/src/main/scala/uk/ac/surrey/xw/extension/util/package.scala` around exception handling, including `throw throw new ExtensionException(...)` and a catch case that constructs an `ExtensionException`.
-This was not changed during warning cleanup to keep diffs focused.
-- The smoke test proved package loading and basic headless primitive operation, but it did not prove Swing widget rendering, tab placement, user-driven event updates, button clicks, or desktop unload/reload behavior.
+- The smoke test proved package loading and basic headless primitive operation, but it did not prove Swing widget rendering, tab placement, user-driven event updates, GUI button clicks, or desktop unload/reload behavior.
 - `xw/build.sbt` currently has `netLogoHomepage := "https://github.com/NetLogo/NetLogo-Extension-Plugin"`, which looks like plugin sample metadata rather than the xw project homepage.
 Review before release.

 ## Suggested Next Steps